 At this time we are unable to offer monetary compensation for internships.
 However, we work to make internship experiences valuable through mentorship, capacity-building, professional development opportunities, and by providing opportunities to create significant work products that interns can leverage as they move forward in their careers.

 To join us, contact firstname.lastname@example.org with a brief description of what you’re looking for in an internship, any special skills you have to offer, your availability (total hours per week and what days/times you are available), and your resume.
-Minimum time commitment is three months or a semester.
+We are currently looking for a six-month time commitment.

 “My experience as an intern at Food Shift was an eye-opening glimpse into the world of nonprofit work.
 I was genuinely impressed with each and every staff member’s desire to better themselves individually and better the organization as a whole through intentional reform.
 I’ve never worked in such a mission-driven environment before, and it pushed me to work harder and look at every experience as an opportunity to learn and grow.
 Nonprofit work can be all-consuming and overwhelming at times, which is why it’s so important to work smarter, not harder.
 Under Yuka and Audrey’s tutelage I’ve learned how to manage my time better, developed a greater understanding of the food system as a whole, and gained both operational and holistic collaborative skills that will benefit me throughout future positions.”